Single Procurement Document (SPD)

 • you will complete your SPD response online and submit it with any other documents within your PCS postbox prior to the closing date and time of the tender.

 • you can create a Profile with all your answers to the SPD questions saved within it.
-These can be used to prepopulate future SPD responses Please note: you must ensure that the responses are still correct and relevant to any future procurement exercise
+These can be used to prepopulate future SPD responses.
+Please note: you must ensure that the responses are still correct and relevant to any future procurement exercise.

-The SPD in PCS-Tender
+SPD in PCS-Tender

 • the SPD questions will be built into the relevant PCS-Tender project (procurement exercise)